thomas-yancey/thomas-yancey.github.io/_posts/2016-07-05-action-cable-chat.md

   User.first.rooms << Room.first
 {% endhighlight %}

-Now lets define our root_path and set it up through a welcome controller. use rails g controller Welcome index and than change your routes file to set root to: 'welcome#index'.
-Make a simple view in views/welcome/index.
+Now to define some routes including our route path. create a welcome controller with index.

+{% highlight powershell %}
+rails g controller Welcome index
+{% endhighlight %}

-we need to setup our routes for users and sessions in config/routes.rb
+we need to setup our routes for users, sessions and root in config/routes.rb

 {% highlight ruby %}

+  root to: 'welcome#index'.
   resources :users, only: [:new, :index, :create] resources :sessions, only: [:new, :destroy, :create]
 {% endhighlight %}